 One of the best drive-through holiday lights shows near Philadelphia is Shady Brook Farm.
 The 3 million lights include everything from Santa’s workshop to a Bucks County covered bridge.
 The dedicated radio station, 90.7FM, plays carols and holiday standards for visitors to hear as they drive through the display.

 In addition to the holiday light show, which stretches for over a mile, there are lots of other seasonal activities.
 There are plenty of snacks and hot drinks for adults and kids, plus visits with Santa, fire pits, and more.
-The festivities always stretch into January if you want to keep the Christmas spirit into the new year.
-Location: Shady Brook Farm, 931 Stony Hill Road in Yardley
+The festivities always stretch into January if you want to keep the Christmas spirit into the new year (and miss the crowds!).

 Colonial Drive Lights

 Seeing the lights on Colonial Drive is an annual tradition for many families around Langhorne.
-Synchronized to music, the lights come on every night at 5pm throughout the holiday season and last until 10pm.
+The lights come on every night at 5pm throughout the holiday season and last until 10pm.

-With dozens of trees, snowflakes, signs, and more, the Colonial Drive Lights are a spectacular show.
+This year brings a change to Colonial Drive Lights, which has moved to an innovative light projection rather the synchronized show they have been known for in the past (note that our photo is from a previous year).
 The music is available at 92.1FM, and it also plays at a low level right outside the house, so you can enjoy the songs even if you’re not in the car.
-If you get lost finding the house, just look for the beams of light blazing across the sky.

-Each year, the owners select a charity for donations.
-See the Venmo code on the mailbox to make a contribution.
-Location: 155 Colonial Drive in Langhorne
+Each year, the owners select a charity for donations–this year is Make a Wish.
+See the Venmo code to make a contribution.

 Christmas Stories in Doylestown